tevon4613/ffxi/whm-guide.md

 	* Equip items with Healing Magic skill and Haste/Fast Cast in slots that do not have "Cursna +XX" potency.
 6. Enfeebling
 	* MND, Magic Accuracy, and Enfeebling Skill items are all helpful.
-	* Fill in the gaps with Conserve MP, Haste, and Fast Cast.
+	* Equip items with Conserve MP, Haste, and Fast Cast in other slots.

 ### Long-Term Set Goals

 At this point, you are making your existing sets better, or making very specific sets for more niche purposes.
 Note that many of these sets have Conserve MP as a preferred stat.
 You don't need to build a Conserve MP set specifically, but filling gaps in each set with Conserve MP will make you much more self-sufficient.

-**Idle Set**: -50 Damage Taken -> Refresh
+**Idle Set**: -50% Damage Taken (DT) -> Refresh -> Magic Evasion
-<br />You will eventually want three idle sets: maximum refresh, maximum DT, and maximum magic evasion.
+<br />You will eventually want three different idle sets that individually maximize refresh, -Damage Taken, or magic evasion.

 **Precast Set**: 80 Fast Cast (hard cap)
-* SCH subjob with Light Arts active gives you 10 Fast Cast for healing spells.
-* RDM subjob has 15 Fast Cast.
+* You only need ~70 with a /SCH subjob, or ~65 for a /RDM subjob.
+* Do not include Quick Magic ("Occ.
+Quickens Spellcasting") gear in this set.
+* Gear in this set can be useful for reducing recast timers, when included in other sets.

 **Quick Set**: 10 Quick Magic -> Conserve MP -> Haste/Fast Cast
-* Use this set for casting Raise/Reraise, Arise, teleport spells, and all -na spells (except for Cursna).
+* Use this set for casting Raise/Reraise/Arise, teleport spells, and all -na spells (except for Cursna).
-* If you use this for Erase, make sure your set includes the WHM necklace with Erase +1.
+* If you use this for Erase, make sure your set includes a [Cleric's Torque](https://www.bg-wiki.com/ffxi/Cleric's_Torque).

 **Healing Set**
-<br />You should eventually have separate sets for Cure and Cura/Curaga spells, because they do not benefit from Afflatus Solace.
-The stat priorities for healing are, in this order:
+<br />You should eventually have separate sets for Cura/Curaga spells, because they do not benefit from Afflatus Solace.
+The stat priorities are, in this order:
-  1. Cure Potency II 30 (hard cap, but you won't reach this)
+1. 30 Cure Potency II (hard cap)
-  2. Afflatus Solace potency (as much as you can get)
+2. Afflatus Solace potency (as much as you can get; not for Curaga)
-  3. Cure Potency 50 (hard cap)
+3. 50 Cure Potency (hard cap)
 4. -50 Enmity (hard cap)
 5. Conserve MP
-  6. (1 healing skill == 2 MND == 5 VIT) for additional healing output
+6. (1 healing skill == 2 MND == 4 VIT) for additional Cure healing, or (5 healing skill == 1 MND == 3 VIT) for Curaga

-Initially, you will not have many options for Cure Potency II or Afflatus Solace, and it'll be a struggle to get 50 Cure Potency.
-Eventually you'll get more gear options to mix and match.
+Initially, you will not have many options for Cure Potency II or Afflatus Solace potency, and it'll be a struggle to even get 50 Cure Potency.
+You will have more gear options to mix and match eventually.

 **Cursna Set**: Cursna +xx -> Healing Magic skill -> (Haste/Fast Cast) -> Conserve MP
 <br />When starting out, you should expect to cast Cursna 3-4 times per Doom.
 See [Chiaia's wonderful Cursna calculator](http://chiaia.optic-ice.com/Cursna.html) for more information on how these stats translate to % success rate.

-**Enhancing Set**: Duration -> Conserve MP
+**Enhancing Set**: Enhancing Magic Duration -> Conserve MP
 <br />You should eventually use separate sets for Regen, Bar- spells, and Enhancing Skill (Boost- spells), each of which have equipment that boosts their potencies.
 However, all of those sets can use this set as their base.

 **Enfeebling**: (MND/Magic Accuracy/Enfeebling Magic skill) -> Conserve MP